 I learned that was drives me is not the thrill of competition, but rather, the thrill of exploring this beautiful world in the most natural, primal way I know how: on foot.

 Now that running is my job, I sometimes run up to the Puigmal, lay on the ground, being present and noticing the tiny, simple details, just like any other animal.

 Why are these the moments I feel most complete and happy?
 Is it just a huge overdose of endorphins?
 I don’t think so; it’s much more than that.
-I never felt this kind of happiness, almost a spiritual experience, while racing.
+I never felt this kind of happiness, while racing.